 Stone Fruit Tea Cake

-adapted from Corey Schreiber and Julie Richardson, Rustic Fruit Desserts
+from Corey Schreiber and Julie Richardson, Rustic Fruit Desserts

 makes one 10-inch cake